ccatobs/MODBUS/README.md

 file, with no modification to the coding required whatsoever.
 This JSON file comprises a key pointing to the register(s) and several nested keys, such as

-1) "function" (mandatory only for input and holding registers).
+1) "function" (mandatory for input and holding registers).
 2) "parameter" (mandatory and unique over all register classes).
 3) "description" (optional).
 4) "map" (optional), in the case a value needs to match an entry from a list provided.
 This field value is then parsed through as description.
 A map might contain one entry that matches one bit out of the leading or trailing byte.
-5) "muliplier" (optional only for input and holding registers).
+5) "muliplier" (optional for input and holding registers of datatype integer).
-6) "offset" (optional only for input and holding registers).
+6) "offset" (optional for input and holding registers of datatype integer).

+The latter two will be processed when provided.
 Furthermore, "value" and "datatype" are also reserved keys, since they will be generated in the output dictionary.
 Additional dictionary key/value pairs may be provided in the client registry mapping, which are just parsed to the output.
+To maintain consistancy over the various modbus clients, we urge selecting same denominators for further keys, such as "defaultvalue", "unit",
-To maintain consistancy over the various modbus clients, we urge selecting same denominators for further keys, such as "defaultvalue", "unit", "min", or "max".
+"min", or "max".

 The register key are in the formate: e.g. "30011", "30011/1" or "30011/2" for